vishvamsinh28/Princing-Panel/README.md

 # Princing-Panel
-Responsive Pricing Designed Using HTML and CSS
+Responsive Pricing Panel Designed Using HTML and CSS